 This bicycle is the top pick for the professional and serious amateur athlete.

 I’m still recommending the Keiser M3 as an equal or better option for the home fitness enthusiast.

 In the brave, new era of the internet, this might be one of the best options available online.

 If you enjoy cycling class and want to be able to workout from home, this is an excellent choice.
-It has enough similar features to the higher-end models so that you will feel right at home on it, without the expensive “bells and whistles” that tend to rapidly drive up the costs.
+It has enough similar features to the higher-end models so that you will feel right at home on it, without the expensive “bells and whistles” that tend to drive up the costs rapidly.